25 Oldest Cities in Europe

 1. Plovdiv, Bulgaria

-Originally a Thracian settlement, the city was conquered in 4th century BC by Philip II of Macedon — the father of Alexander the Great.
-The city was, for a time, called Philippopolis in his honor.
+Originally a Thracian settlement, the city was conquered in the fourth century B.C. by Philip II of Macedon — the father of Alexander the Great.

 Plovdiv Today

 Located in southern Bulgaria, the city now known as Plovdiv is today the country's second-largest, housing 350,000 residents.
-Visitors can explore Old Town, as well as an ancient Roman amphitheater and theater.